Demand Generation Playbook for B2B Technology Companies

 Play 7: Social Media and Thought Leadership

 Organic social is the most underinvested channel in B2B tech demand generation.
-Companies post product announcements and blog links, then wonder why nobody engages.
-Effective social demand gen requires a fundamentally different approach.
+Effective social demand gen requires a different approach from posting product announcements and blog links.

-Founder and executive thought leadership is the highest-trust social channel available.
-People trust other people more than they trust brand accounts.
-Your CEO, CTO, and VP of Engineering should each be publishing two to three LinkedIn posts per week sharing genuine insights, contrarian opinions, and lessons learned.
-This is not optional.
-It is the single most effective way to build trust with technical buyers who are sceptical of marketing.
+Founder and executive thought leadership is the highest-trust social channel.
+Your CEO, CTO, and VP of Engineering should each publish two to three LinkedIn posts per week sharing genuine insights, contrarian opinions, and lessons learned.
+This is the single most effective way to build trust with technical buyers sceptical of marketing.

-Employee advocacy amplifies reach beyond what any brand account can achieve.
-Equip your team with content to share — not corporate talking points, but genuinely interesting insights that they would want to share even if they did not work at your company.
+Employee advocacy amplifies reach beyond what any brand account achieves.
+Equip your team with content they would want to share even if they did not work at your company.

-Community participation means showing up in the Slack communities, Discord servers, Reddit threads, and forums where your buyers spend time.
-Not selling.
-Contributing.
-Answering questions.
-Sharing useful resources.
-Building reputation through helpfulness.
+Community participation means showing up in Slack communities, Discord servers, Reddit threads, and forums where your buyers spend time.
+Contribute, answer questions, share useful resources, and build reputation through helpfulness.

 Play 8: Events and Partnerships

 Events remain one of the highest-quality pipeline sources in B2B tech.
-The key is selecting the right events and maximising ROI from each one.
+Select the right ones and maximise ROI from each.

-Owned events — webinars, workshops, and roundtables — are the fastest to launch and the most controllable.
+Owned events — webinars, workshops, and roundtables — are the fastest to launch and most controllable.
 Host one per month in Q2, each tied to a content pillar.
-Make them genuinely educational, not product demos disguised as webinars.
-Record them and repurpose the content across all channels.
+Make them genuinely educational, not disguised demos, and repurpose recordings across all channels.

-Third-party events — conferences, trade shows, and partner events — are more expensive but reach audiences you cannot access through digital channels alone.
+Third-party events — conferences, trade shows, partner events — are expensive but reach audiences digital channels cannot.
 Be selective.
-Attend only events where your ICP concentration justifies the cost.
 Measure success by meetings booked and pipeline generated, not leads scanned.

-Partnership co-marketing — joint webinars, co-authored content, and integration showcases with complementary technology companies — leverages existing audiences to reach new prospects.
+Partnership co-marketing — joint webinars, co-authored content, and integration showcases — leverages existing audiences.
 Identify three to five technology partners whose customer base overlaps with your ICP and propose co-marketing programmes.

 Q2 Budget Template